 A map tile layer is usually associated with a MapViewer base map, and is managed by the MapViewer server.
-However, you can configure a map tile layer to cache map image tiles from an external (non-MapViewer) map provider, and the map tiles can be served directly by external map tile servers.
+However, you can configure a map tile layer to cache map image tiles served by an external (non-MapViewer) map provider.